klassen-software-solutions/ksstest/README.md

 make check
 sudo make install
 ```
 This will create the library and install it under /usr/local.
-At present the configure file doesn't do anything,
-but this will likely change in the near future to allow the compilers, environment variables and install location
-to be modified.
-Presently this code has been tested on macOS and Ubuntu Linux.
+Presently this code has been tested on macOS
+and Ubuntu Linux.

 In order to embed it in your own code, just copy the files ksstest.hpp and ksstest.cpp into your system.
 They
 are designed to have minimal external requirements so they should work as is with any reasonably modern